-Rashi #2: It is to inform him that, since it was decreed that they could both not enter Eretz Yisrael because they had sinned by failing to sanctify Hashem's Name 2 and Aharon had died in the desert, he was no better than him, and he must therefore die too.
+Rashi #2: It is to inform him that, since it was decreed that both of them could not enter Eretz Yisrael because they had sinned by failing to sanctify Hashem's Name 2 and Aharon had died in the desert, Moshe was no better than him, and he must therefore die too.

-Rashi: Because Moshe requested it, so that people should not think that they did not enter Eretz Yisrael due to a lack of Emunah, like the rest of the generation that left Egypt.
+Rashi: Because Moshe requested it, lest people think that they did not enter Eretz Yisrael due to a lack of Emunah, like the rest of the generation that left Egypt.
 1 The Torah therefore fulfilled his request, to let people know that this was their only sin.
 2

-Rashi: It can be compared to two women who received Malkos in Beis-Din, one for committing adultery (See Sifsei Chachamim), the other, for eating unripe figs of Sh'mitah (See Sifsei Chachamim).
-The latter requested of Beis-Din to to announce her sin, so that people should not accuse her of the more severe sin of adultery.
+Rashi: It can be compared to two women who received lashes in Beis-Din, one for Zenus , and the other for eating unripe figs of Shemitah (See Sifsei Chachamim).
+The latter requested of Beis-Din to announce her sin, so that people should not accuse her of the more severe sin of Zenus.

 Rashi writes that this is like two women lashed in Beis-Din, one for Zenus, and one for eating unripe figs of Shemitah.
 What is the case in which one is lashed for these?